Teambook for Work and Project Scheduling

 • When it happens

-Bookings live directly on the schedule and update capacity automatically.
+Bookings live directly on the schedule and update automatically.

 Step 1: Schedule work directly on the timeline